 What is Buttermilk Waffles?

-So, Buttermilk Waffles are basically a classic type of waffle that use buttermilk in the batter, which gives them a light texture and a slightly tangy flavor.
+So, buttermilk waffles are basically a type of waffle made with buttermilk in the batter, which gives them a light texture and a little tangy flavor.
+The buttermilk works with the baking soda to make them rise nicely, so they turn out fluffy inside while still having a bit of crispness on the outside.

 Why You’ll Love This Recipe: